-Although the retail arm of Amazon has been an undoubted success, what has really driven much of Amazon’s growth over the past few years is its AWS platform.
+Although the retail arm of Amazon has been an undoubted success, what has really driven much of Amazon’s growth over the past few years is its DevOps with AWS platform.
 It’s an impressively flexible system, with subscribers paying for anything from a single AWS virtual computer all the way to massive cluster computing agreements.
 As a result, it’s easy to scale accordingly compared to building a physical server farm itself.

 Ease of use and security are two common factors for Amazon having just under a third of the cloud computing market.

 As a result, it’s vital to understand how to integrate DevOps onto AWS.

 Amazon makes it easy to integrate DevOps into AWS in many respects.
 The numerous white papers on the subject from Amazon itself are always worth a read, providing a start for developers of all calibers.
 The October 2020 Introduction to DevOps on AWS paper really focuses on the factors that developers must consider to deliver applications.
 This includes issues of continuous integration, continuous delivery, infrastructure as code, and even monitoring and logging.